Using your own money

 PIN only debit cards

-when you are buying a product at a point of sale.
-You'll need to
+when you buy a product at a point of sale in Australia.
+You need to

-This change will only affect transactions where you're
+This only applies to transactions where you're physically

-physically present at the point of sale and if the card you're
+present at the point of sale and if the card you're using has an

-using has an embedded smart chip.
-You'll continue to sign when
+embedded smart chip.
+You'll continue to sign when using chip-less

-using chip-less cards with a magnetic strip at the back (for
+cards with a magnetic strip at the back (for example some pre-paid

 Overseas use of your card